 Two of the most popular cordless vacuums are the Gtech AirRam Mk2 and Dyson V8.
 In this article, we compare the two models to help you make the right choice for your home.

-The UK cordless vacuum market is fiercely competitive at the moment.
+The UK cordless vacuum market is fiercely competitive.

 Since the original AirRam was released, cordless vacs have quickly grown in popularity.
 This has been helped by improvements in suction power and battery life.

-In recent years, Dyson has moved ahead of most brands with its V6, V7 and V8 ranges.
+In recent years, Dyson has moved ahead of most brands with its V6, V7, V8, V10 and V11 ranges.
 Companies such as Gtech, Hoover and others are producing some excellent models though – and often at lower prices.

 This is good news for consumers, but it can make it hard to decide which is the best option.
-Choosing is made more difficult by the "marketing speak" used by vacuum manufacturers.
+The high price of cordless vacuum cleaners makes this even more difficult.

 Comparison of the Dyson V8 and AirRam Mk2